elijahlarios/Platform-Computing/Assignment_4_Generate_Users/README.md

 ## Screenshot
 This image demonstrates the terminal output when running Keyword User with an argument of both 0 and 1.
 When using an argument of 0, this means that we are accessing a website with a keyword I am looking for.
 When using an argument of 1, this keyword is not present.
 <img src="https://github.com/elijahlarios/Platform-Computing/blob/main/Assignment_4_Generate_Users/images/question2.png" title='Terminal Output for Keyword User' width='' alt='Terminal Output for Keyword User' />

+This image demonstrates the terminal output when running Image User with an argument of both 0 and 1.
+When using an argument of 0, this means that we are accessing a website with images.
+When using an argument of 1, images are not present.
 <img src="https://github.com/elijahlarios/Platform-Computing/blob/main/Assignment_4_Generate_Users/images/question3.png" title='Terminal Output for Image User' width='' alt='Terminal Output for Image User' />

+This image demonstrates the terminal output when running Link User with an argument of both 0 and 1.
+When using an argument of 0, this means that we are accessing a website with links.
+When using an argument of 1, links are not present.
 <img src="https://github.com/elijahlarios/Platform-Computing/blob/main/Assignment_4_Generate_Users/images/question4.png" title='Terminal Output for Link User' width='' alt='Terminal Output for Link User' />

+This image demonstrates the terminal output when running Unique User with an argument of both 0 and 1.
+My user prefers keywords the most–they want to find a website tailored to their exact needs.
+They will stay an additional duration of time if there are images and links, however, keyword is the main attraction they feature.
+When using an argument of 0, this means that we are accessing a website with my user's preference.
+When using an argument of 1, the preference is not present.
 <img src="https://github.com/elijahlarios/Platform-Computing/blob/main/Assignment_4_Generate_Users/images/question6.png" title='Terminal Output for Unique User' width='' alt='Terminal Output for Unique User' />